2020 Skoda Fabia review – a worthy rival to the Ford Fiesta?

-Unfortunately, since this generation’s launch in 2014, the supermini class has taken an upward step in terms of both refinement and tech, making the Fabia more vulnerable than Skoda might like to admit.
-The two dominating models in the class – the Polo and Fiesta – are both all-new and at full strength, too, so does the new Fabia deserve any of your attention?
+Since its launch in 2014, the Fabia’s rivals have taken an upward step in both refinement and tech, making the Skoda more vulnerable than its maker might like to admit.
+The two dominant models in the class – the Volkswagen Polo and the aforementioned Ford – are both at full strength, too, so the Fabia has its work cut out for it.

-On first acquaintance, it seems to offer many of the Polo’s attributes, sharing engines, transmissions and an overall VW-group sheen with its more expensive relative, but under the skin the Fabia makes do with a more higgledy-piggledy mixture of both the new and old Polo.
-This is felt mostly through the slightly cramped interior, which once was class leading, but has since been overtaken by the new Polo and the latest SEAT Ibiza, both of which now trounce the Fabia for interior and boot space.
-On the flip side, Skoda offers a Fabia estate, but you just wouldn’t.
+On first acquaintance, the Fabia seems to offer many of the Polo’s attributes, sharing engines, transmissions and an overall VW Group sheen with its more expensive relative, but under the skin the Fabia makes do with a more higgledy-piggledy mixture of both the new and old Polo.
+This is felt mostly in the slightly cramped interior, which once was class leading for space, but has since been overtaken by the sixth-generation Polo and the latest SEAT Ibiza, which both have more boot space too.
+On the flip side, Skoda offers a Fabia estate, should you really need the extra load capacity.

 Engine, transmission and 0-60 time

-Engines at launch are all 1-litre, three-cylinder units, comprising two turbocharged TSI and one non-turbocharged MPI versions.
-They vary from the glacial 74bhp entry car (plus what must surely be a mobility-scooter specification 59bhp version to come) through to 93bhp and 109bhp TSI units.
-All engines are connected to manual gearboxes – five-speeds for most and six for the top TSI – which are pleasingly slick, easy to use and with just enough notchiness to stop it feeling slack.
-The top-spec 109bhp TSI is also available with a seven-speed DSG gearbox, which is typically smooth and well sorted, with only a hint of the judder and delay associated with most dual-clutch gearboxes.
+A selection of 1-litre three-cylinders are what you’ll find on the options list, comprising three turbocharged TSI units and one non-turbocharged MPI offering.
+They vary from the glacial 59bhp entry-level engine (the MPI) through to the range-topping 108bhp TSI.
+All are connected to manual gearboxes – five speeds for most and six for the top TSI – which are pleasingly slick, easy to use and with just enough notchiness to stop them feeling slack.
+The middling 94bhp TSI is also available with a seven-speed DSG, which is typically smooth and well sorted with only a hint of the judder and delay sometimes associated with dual-clutch gearboxes.

 What’s it like to drive?

-If you’re expecting the Fabia to have an identical driving experience to something like the Polo, you’ll be surprised to hear that it’s not.
-Despite sharing much of its hardware with the Polo, its more rudimentary underpinnings give the Fabia a more ‘basic’ feel.
-Somewhat lessened is the neoprene skin-like slickness, but what’s in its place is by no means a bad thing.
+If you’re expecting the Fabia to have an identical driving experience to something like the Polo, you’ll be surprised to hear that it doesn’t.
+Despite sharing much of its hardware with the Polo, the Fabia’s more rudimentary underpinnings give it a more ‘basic’ feel.
+Some of the VW’s slickness is gone, but what’s in its place is by no means a bad thing.

-To begin with the steering has more heft to it, and although it would be a bit rich to call it feelsome, it does inspire more confidence than the lifeless Polo, which I suppose is the same thing.
-Push a little deeper into the Fabia’s dynamic capabilities and you’ll find that the ride has a slight extra edge over the positively cushion-like Polo (on standard suspension, admittedly), again increasing the interaction between your inputs and the Fabia’s responses.
-Of course, it’s hardly as intuitive or fluid as the new Fiesta, but the somewhat basic set-up does seem to have stripped away some of the Polo’s polish, only to reveal an entirely able chassis underneath.
+To begin with the steering has more heft to it, and although it would be a bit rich to call it feelsome, it does inspire more confidence than the lifeless Polo helm.
+Push a little deeper into the Fabia’s dynamic capabilities and you’ll find the ride has a slight edge over the positively cushion-like Polo’s (on standard suspension, admittedly), again increasing the sense of interaction between your inputs and the car’s responses.
+The Fabia is hardly as intuitive or fluid as the new Fiesta, but its somewhat basic set-up does strip away some of the Polo’s polish, only to reveal an entirely able chassis underneath.

-The SEAT Ibiza is a possible fly in the ointment, arguably combining the best traits from both the Ford and Volkswagen into a sharply designed little Spanish omelette, but if a lower asking price is top of your agenda, the Skoda does give you the most bang for your buck.
+The SEAT Ibiza is a possible snagging point, though, arguably combining the best traits from both the Ford and Volkswagen into a sharply designed little Spanish omelette, but if a lower asking price is top of your agenda, the Skoda does give you the most bang for your buck.

 Price and rivals

-Pricing is where the Fabia’s real USP lies.
-The entry-level Fabia S starts at just £12,840 – over £1400 less than the entry-level VW Polo and Ford Fiesta.
-Jump up a trim level and engine choice, and the 94bhp SE model also compares favourably at £14,845, while the equivalent SEAT Ibiza, Fiesta Zetec and Polo SE all sit between £16k and £17k.
+The entry-level Fabia S starts at just £12,990 – more than £3500 less than the entry-level VW Polo or Ford Fiesta.
+Jump up a trim level and engine choice, and the 94bhp SE model also compares favourably at £15,810, while the equivalent SEAT Ibiza, Fiesta and Polo all sit between £17k and £18k.

 Often overlooked and deeply underrated is the Mazda 2, which actually undercuts the equivalent Fabia on price in some cases, but loses out where equipment is concerned.
 It is the far more entertaining drive, though, and in mid-spec 95bhp SEL Nav+ form is a very worthy alternative.

-Other rivals such as the Peugeot 208, Renault Clio, Citroen C3, Toyota Yaris, Nissan Micra etc, all do slightly different things at similar price-points, but trail the class leaders.
+Other rivals such as the new Peugeot 208, Renault Clio, Citroën C3, Toyota Yaris and Nissan Micra all do slightly different things at similar price-points, but trail the class leaders.
 The crux of the supermini class is a pretty simple one: the Fiesta is the best to drive, the Polo is the most grown up, the Ibiza does the best compromise between the two, and the Mazda 2 is the one you should actually go out and buy.
 Simple.